 What is an Insider Threat?

-Insider threats happen when an insider who has authorized access to an organization’s systems, data and/or networks abuses that access (whether maliciously or inadvertently).
-Cyber insider threat incidents generally involve data exfiltration (stealing data), unauthorized use of credentials, violating policies or being the victim of a phishing attack.
-Effective insider threat detection involves the monitoring of user behaviors, the identification of potential indicators of insider threats as well as analyzing patterns of activity.
-Modern-day organizations are beginning to implement AI into their cybersecurity programs and behavioral analytics to help prevent insider threats and to identify potentially suspicious activity sooner so as to avoid either the loss of data or interruptions in operations.
+Effective insider threat detection involves the monitoring of user behaviors, the identification of a potential insider threat indicator, as well as analyzing patterns of activity.
+Modern-day organizations are beginning to implement AI into their insider threat cybersecurity programs and behavioral analytics to help prevent insider threats and to identify potentially suspicious activity sooner so as to avoid either the loss of data or interruptions in operations.

-With companies seeking new methods to regain growth and profitability, there are increasing worries regarding the threats presented by an insider.
-In the past two years, studies have indicated a nearly 50% rise in insider threat occurrences, with the average cost of incidents climbing to almost 12 million USD.
-This prompts you to question whether the prevalence and expense of insider threats are rising due to the surge in remote workforces.
+With companies seeking new methods to regain growth and profitability, there are increasing worries regarding insider threat security risks presented by internal users.
+In the past two years, studies have indicated a nearly 50% rise in insider threats, with the average cost of incidents climbing to almost 12 million USD.

 Understanding the Insider Threat Landscape